Updated – 4-18-2017

-Making a construction schedule for your timber frame construction project takes time.
+Making a construction schedule for your construction project takes time.
 However, I think you’ll find that you will reap the rewards in both time and money in the long run, by taking some time and making an accurate schedule.
 We talked in a previous article on the site about the benefits of making a schedule.
 While it’s easy to talk about the benefits of a construction schedule, it’s not as easy to create one.
 So, I thought I would devote a little time both writing and making a video showing you how I make a schedule step by step.
 Let’s get to it…

-Step one – Gathering information and getting the right tools
+Step One – Gathering information and getting the right tools

 - Make a list of all the subcontractors.
 Contact them to get both a)how much time it will take to procure the materials they need; and, b) the amount of time that they expect your project will take once the materials are on site.
 For example, it may take upwards of 6 to 8 weeks to get windows and doors delivered to your site.
 After they are ordered, add to that selecting and working through the various options of the windows and it may take you an additional 2 to 3 weeks.
 This lets you know that you have an effective time of about eight to eleven weeks to get the windows on site.